stephengold/jme3-utilities/README.md

   + Jacques Descloitres, MODIS Rapid Response Team, NASA/GSFC
   + Tom Ruen

-I am grateful to Google Code and Github for providing free hosting for the jme3-utilities project and many other open-source projects.
+I am grateful to JFrog, Google, and Github for providing free hosting for the jme3-utilities project and many other open-source projects.

 I'm also grateful to Amber (for lending me one of her microphones) and finally